AaronGullickson/labs-wrangling-programming/README.md

 ### Tract Data

 We want to sum up the numbers across tracts for each metro area and then use those raw counts to construct several variables.
 The first step will be to aggregate values up to the metro-area level.
-This can be done fairly easily with the `aggregate` command (hint: the `cbind` command will help you do this for multiple variables at the same time).
-Note that if you aggregate across both `met2013` and `met_name`, you wil get both metro-area numeric ids and names in your aggregated data.
+This can be done fairly easily with the the `group_by` and `summarize` commands.
+Note that if you aggregate across both `met2013` and `met_name`, you will get both metro-area numeric ids and names in your aggregated data.

 Once you have the data aggregated to the metro area, construct the following four variables: